About

 • Jeroen Hanselman (RPTU Kaiserslautern).
 Part of the MaRDI project (Mathematical Research Data Initiative).
 Focus: Next Generation Reviewing.

-• Jan Heiland (Otto-von-Guericke University, Max Planck Institute for Dynamics of Complex Technical Systems).
+• Jan Heiland (TU Ilmenau, Max Planck Institute for Dynamics of Complex Technical Systems).
 Elected member of the MaRDI Council (Mathematical Research Data Initiative).
 Focus: Applied Mathematics.

 • Sibylle Hermann (University of Stuttgart).
 Focus: Research Data Management.